-I have 37 years of teaching and research experience, across several universities including Cambridge, the LSE, Harvard, Bristol, Warwick and Essex.
+I have over 37 years of teaching and research experience, across several universities including Cambridge, the LSE, Harvard, Bristol, Warwick, Essex, Paris, Delhi and Mumbai.

-I have 20 years of leadership and management experience - having been the Head of the Departments of Economics at the Universities of Essex and Warwick (spanning a period of 16 years), the Dean of Warwick in London for four years, and since May 2023 the Dean of the Meghnad Desai Academy of Economics.
+I have over 20 years of leadership and management experience - having been the Head of the Departments of Economics at the Universities of Essex and Warwick (spanning a period of 16 years), the Dean of Warwick in London for four years, and since May 2023 the Dean of the Meghnad Desai Academy of Economics.

 I am a naturally gifted communicator and public speaker.

 I am an institution builder, change agent and an academic entrepreneur.

-I have many years of policy experience having co-founded a policy lab (jointly with a former senior civil servant), been a member of the Cross UK Parliamentary Party Youth Violence Commission, and a Fellow of the National Institute of Economic and Social Research (NIESR).
+I have over 30 years of policy experience having co-founded a policy lab (jointly with a senior ex-civil servant in the UK), and am a member of the Cross UK Parliamentary Party Youth Violence Commission, and a Fellow of the National Institute of Economic and Social Research (NIESR).